smurching/vercel-chatbot/README.md

 ## Running Locally

-Before running the app locally, you should first deploy the app to Databricks following the steps in [Deployment](#deployment).
-This is the simplest way to get the required database instance set up with the correct permissions, so that both you and your app service principal can connect to the database.
+**Before running the app locally, you should first deploy the app to Databricks following the steps in [Deployment](#deployment)**.
+This is the simplest way to get the required database instance set up with the correct permissions, so that both you and your app service principal can connect to the database, with database migrations already applied.

 ### Setup Steps